Extreme Compressive Sampling for Covariance Estimation

 \section{Upper Bounds and Consequences}

 We now turn to our analysis of the estimator $\hat{\Sigma}$.
 In this section, we upper bound the error in both spectral and $\ell_{\infty}$ norms for $\hat{\Sigma}$ in the distribution-free setting.
-We also specialize these results to the problem of estimating the \emph{population} covariance of a collection of Gaussian vectors.
-Lastly, we present a brief numerical simulations and discuss applications to subspace learning and learning in distributed sensor networks.
+We also specialize these results to the problem of estimating the population covariance of a sequence of independent and identically distributed Gaussian vectors.
+Lastly, we present a brief numerical simulation and discuss applications to subspace learning and learning in distributed sensor networks.